harryonline/eztagmaps/INSTALL.md

     mysql -u "user" -p"password" -h"host" "database" < extension/eztagmaps/sql/mysql/schema.sql

+### Set your region

+In `extension/eztagmaps/settings/site.ini.append.php`, change the `SiteSettings` `GeoRegion` to your region code, specified as a ccTLD ("top-level domain") two-character value.
+This parameter will only influence, not fully restrict, results from the geocoder.

 ### Activate extension

 Activate the extension by using the admin interface ( Setup -> Extensions ) or by